-Consider this one (there are many) example.
-Singer Kesha, who was raped by her producer, has said she was too scared to go to the police but did eventually report the alleged crime to doctors.
+Consider this example; there are many.
+Singer Kesha, who her producer raped, has said she was too scared to go to the police but did eventually report the alleged crime to doctors.
 And now that she has come forward, fellow singer Taylor Swift donated to her legal cause, and this was the aftermath, according to Daily News, of one artist coming to the aid of another:

 I understand that we need to talk about uncomfortable issues.
-I understand that passing legislation is key to stemming the tide against abuse of any type.
+I understand that passing legislation is key to stemming the tide against abuse.
 I also understand that a legal battle needs funding.
-But what I don’t understand – how is donating to the cause of another person a bad thing?
+But I don’t understand how donating to another person’s cause is terrible.
 It isn’t.
 And neither is speaking out or igniting difficult conversations.
-But what one person can and will do to help another certainly shouldn’t be condemned by anyone else.
+But what one person can and will do to help another shouldn’t be condemned by anyone else.
 More importantly, if this is how we treat the people who help victims, is it any wonder why victims keep silent?

-What can we do?
-For starters we can know that not every person deals with every tragedy or circumstance in the same way we might deal with it.
-We can act with empathy and understanding when talking about rape and all types of abuse.
-We can show our children that there are many ways to help – and not one way is the right way or the only way.
-We can teach our children by example that survivors need our support, not our judgment and so do the people that help said survivors.
-Just something to think about.
-Peace.
+We can learn that not every person deals with every tragedy or circumstance the same way we might.
+We can act with empathy and understanding when discussing rape and all types of abuse.
+We can show our children that there are many ways to help – and not one way is the right or the only way.
+We can teach our children by example that survivors need our support, not our judgment, and so do the people that help said, survivors.

 Editor, Ask Lala